-If you are thinking (like I might have perhaps thought in the past) that you can just grab a few packs of seeds from the local hardware store or super store in April or so, put them in the ground, and you’ll see something come up in a few months.
+Perhaps you’re thinking (like I might have perhaps thought in the past) that you can just grab a few packs of seeds from the local hardware store or superstore in April or so, put them in the ground, and you’ll see something come up in a few months.

-1. Remove and discard diseased parts of plants.
+- Remove and discard diseased parts of plants.
 But not into the compost!
 (If you put them into the compost, the weeds could sprout up wherever you use the compost later.

-2. Mulch over any plants that might be susceptible to the cold (about 8″ deep), including over-wintering vegetables such as carrots, so they are still alive in the spring.
+- Mulch over any plants that might be susceptible to the cold (about 8″ deep), including over-wintering vegetables such as carrots, so they are still alive in the spring.

-8. Decide if you want to use cold frames or another technique to extend your growing season.
+- Decide if you want to use cold frames or another technique to extend your growing season.
 Plan and build accordingly, if you want to go for it.

-10. Check the viability and test germination of any seeds you have on hand.
+- Check the viability and test germination of any seeds you have on hand.

+- When planning, start with the plants that take the longest to mature and will be there for the longest – the trees.
+Next, come bushes, then perennials including any perennial herbs, annuals including vegetables, and finally any potted plants.
 The last would be plants that can’t survive in your area that you really want.
 In my case, I have some potted chamomile and an aloe plant that I bring in during the winter.
 Other people have lemon trees, but it could be almost anything.

-12. Ask these questions for trees, bushes, perennials, and annuals:
+- Ask these questions for trees, bushes, perennials, and annuals:

 - Do you want to plant any new ones?